 Circulatory Insufficiency becomes significant when the demand for oxygen exceeds that which can be delivered by the circulatory system.
 This can occur in normal individuals and is not necessarily pathological.
 An athlete exercising at or near the limit of their capability will quickly exceed the capacity of their cardiovascular system to deliver oxygen.
 This can only occur for a limited time but is useful for bursts of strenuous activity.
 While this is occurring aerobic metabolism will be supplemented by anaerobic metabolism which causes a limited accumulation of lactic acid and a decrease in the pH of the blood.
 This is not a pathological condition as it is an adaptation and a normal part of strenuous activity.

+Life depends on the circulation of blood.
+It can be inadequate only temporarily.
+The hallmark of Circulatory Insufficiency is the accumulation of lactic acid from anaerobic metabolism which results from inadequate oxygen delivery.
+Anaerobic metabolism is a short term solution to the problem of inadequate supply or excessive demand.
+The accumulation of lactic acid cannot continue indefinitely.
 The acidemia of the blood that occurs in high oxygen demand can be easily reduced and eliminated simply by resting.
 For this reason anaerobic metabolism in an exercising individual is an entirely different situation than in disease states where the imbalance between supply and demand for oxygen delivery may be difficult to reverse.
 It is true that short bursts of intense exercise cause anaerobic metabolism to produce lactate and a decrease in blood pH, an acidemia.
 At the same time increased frequency and depth of respiration will lower CO2 levels and reduce the effect of anaerobic metabolism and limit the acidemia that develops.

 The amount of blood flow, that is cardiac output cannot be measured in any convenient way.
 Measurement requires an invasive catheter in the central circulation or sophisticated imaging.
 Edema of the lungs is a secondary result of the less effective circulation of blood and easily observed.
 Edema can be identified by physical signs and a plain film chest X-ray.
 To rely on what is easily seen leads to the common misunderstanding.
 Edema of the lungs is only a part of the reason for dyspnea.
 The proximate cause of the dyspnea comes from the tissues being starved of oxygen due to a deficiency in the delivery of oxygen.
 This is a cardiovascular disease.
 The most observable of evidence, the edema is misleading.